Josip Keran: Croatia

 Keran began playing at the youth level with NK Split.
 In 2008, he played in the 3.
-HNL with NK Dugopolje.
-He would re-sign with the club the following season and help the club achieve promotion to the 2.
+HNL with Dugopolje.
+He would re-sign with the club the following season.
+He helped the club achieve promotion to the 2.
 HNL by winning the league title.
-He resumed playing with Dugopolje in the second tier for the 2010-11 season.
+He resumed playing with Dugopolje in the second tier for the 2010–11 season.
+In his final season in the Croatian circuit, he appeared in 2 matches.

 Toronto Croatia

 In 2011, he played abroad in the Canadian Soccer League with Toronto Croatia.
 In his debut season with Toronto, he assisted the club in securing a postseason berth by finishing as runner-up in the First Division.
-Throughout the postseason Keran assisted the Croats in claiming the CSL Championship after defeating Capital City F.C.
+Throughout the postseason, Keran assisted the Croats in claiming the CSL Championship after defeating Capital City F.C..
 The next season saw Croatia claim further silverware by clinching the First Division title.
 In the playoffs, the Croats successfully defended their championship title by defeating the Montreal Impact Academy.

 He re-signed with Toronto for the 2013 season.
 His third season with Croatia witnessed the club securing another playoff berth by finishing third in the top division.
 However, their quest to successfully defend their championship title was thwarted after losing in a penalty shootout to SC Waterloo Region in the semifinal round.
 The 2014 season marked his fourth consecutive season with the organization.
 Croatia produced notable results throughout the campaign as it produced an eight-game undefeated streak and finished as runner-up in the division.
-He also made his third championship final appearance where Toronto faced the divisional champions York Region Shooters but was defeated in a penalty shootout.
+He also made his third championship final appearance, where Toronto faced the divisional champions, York Region Shooters, but was defeated in a penalty shootout.
 For his contributions throughout the season, he was named the league's defender of the year.

 The Croats re-signed the defender for the 2015 season and was given the team captaincy.
-Once more Toronto remained competitive throughout the division as it finished as runner-up and accumulated the largest amount of goals scored.
+Once more, Toronto remained competitive throughout the division as it finished as runner-up and accumulated the largest number of goals scored.
 Keran significantly contributed to the club's scoring record as he finished the campaign with 10 goals.
 In the second round of the playoffs, he recorded a goal that assisted the club in advancing to the championship final for the second consecutive year.
-He participated in the championship final where Toronto successfully defeated Waterloo giving Keran his third playoff title.
+He participated in the championship final, where Toronto successfully defeated Waterloo giving Keran his third playoff title.
 After the conclusion of the season, he was named the league's MVP.

-Throughout his tenure with Croatia, he played twice in the international Croatian World Club Championship both in the 2015 and 2019 editions.
+Throughout his tenure with Croatia, he played twice in the international Croatian World Club Championship, both in the 2015 and 2019 editions.